SPIDERS3D #X3D Virtual Environment at ASNE Symposium

 This event included a live demonstration of the Navy's SPIDERS3D Web-based virtual environment using #X3D.

 Local and remote interactions showed off server-saved editing and storyboard exploration of typical events in the daily life-cycle of ships and aircraft.
+Further outreach is found in a Twitter post.

 In attendance and contributing throughout was Mike Russalesi, Chief Operating Officer (COO) of Synergy Software Design (SSD) whose company built SPIDERS3D for the U.S. Navy.
 Mike observes: "Innovation doesn’t have to be flashy to be incredibly useful.
 Web browsers are ubiquitous and the X3D open standard for 3D files works within all web browsers.
 Combining the power of the web with the simplicity of X3D creates an incredible 3D coordination environment that already exists in the Navy."